Tel Haror

-Tel Haror (Hebrew name) or Tell Abu Hureyra (Arabic name; also spelled Hureira and Hareira), also known as Tel Heror, is an archaeological site in the western Negev Desert, Israel, northwest of Beersheba, about 20 km east of the Mediterranean Sea, situated on the north bank of Wadi Gerar, a wadi known in Arabic as Wadi esh-Sheri'a.
+Tel Haror (also Tel Heror: Hebrew name) or Tell Abu Hureyra (Arabic name; also spelled Hureira and Hareira), is an archaeological site in the western Negev Desert, Israel, northwest of Beersheba, about 20 km east of the Mediterranean Sea, situated on the north bank of Wadi Gerar, a wadi known in Arabic as Wadi esh-Sheri'a.
 During the Middle Bronze Age II it was one of the largest urban centres in the area, occupying about 40 acres.
 The city contains substantial remains of Middle Bronze Age II through to Persian-period settlement strata.

 Excavations

 W.F.
 Albright suggested as early as 1924 that there was a Cushite colony here founded in the tenth century BCE.

 In 1956 Yohanan Aharoni identified biblical Gerar with the site of Tell Abu Hureira (Tel Haror).

 Tel Haror was excavated by Eliezer Oren of the Ben Gurion University of the Negev between 1982 and 1992.
 In 2010, there were also further explorations by Oren with P. Nahshoni and G. Bar-Oz.

 Substantial remains of Middle Bronze to late Iron Age settlement strata were uncovered.